mzazon/awesome-cloud-projects/aws/ec2-hibernate-cost-optimization/ec2-hibernate-cost-optimization.md

    echo "✅ Instance ready for hibernation testing"
    ```

    The instance is now ready for hibernation testing with monitoring in place.
-This setup demonstrates how hibernation preserves application state while reducing compute costs during idle periods.
+This setup demonstrates how hibernation preserves application state while reducing compute costs during idle periods, providing faster startup times than traditional stop/start operations.

 5. **Execute Hibernation and Monitor the Process**:

    The hibernation process saves the instance's memory contents to the EBS root volume and stops compute billing while preserving application state.
-This operation typically takes 1-3 minutes depending on the amount of RAM being saved.
+This operation typically takes 1-3 minutes depending on the amount of RAM being saved and provides immediate cost benefits by stopping compute charges while maintaining exact application state.

    ```bash
    # Hibernate the instance